-- the scope of INFOD WG clearly overlaps with the scope of the OREP GGF WG, as Replication is fully covered by INFOD.
+- The scope of INFOD WG overlaps with the scope of the OREP GGF WG, as Replication is fully covered by INFOD.
 It is proposed that replication be taken out of OREP and moved under INFOD.
-A discussion as to RLS work, which is the remainder of the OREP work group work items, needs to address whether RLS is moved to INFOD, or not.

-- in addition, INFOD WG addresses some of the requirements of DAIS GGF WG, but does not overlap with it.
-The distinction between Synchronous and Asynchronous access is clearly outlined.

-- it is also necessary to resolve the issue of overlap with the proposal that was submitted in the face-face meeting of OGSA GGF WG on February 10, 2004 in San Diego.
-The cochairs of INFOD believe that that work may very well be consumed by the INFOD WG.

-This needs to be finalized.

-- finally, the scope of the INFOD WG clearly states that there is a need to position INFOD with respect to WS-Notification (not part of GGF).

-So overlap is not so much the issue as 'positioning': WS-Notification provides the underlying infrastructure that INFOD will be based upon.

-So the question is, where should INFOD-related work reside, at GGF or under IEFT/W3C/OASIS.
-The cochairs of INFOD believe that GGF is the right place, as INFOD provides a model that solves a Grid-specific problem: how do I disseminate the information in a distributed, asynchronous, efficient, scalable, reliable and real-time manner... all of these issues are Grid-related.
+A discussion as to RLS work, which is the remainder of the OREP work group work items, needs to address whether RLS is moved to INFOD, or not. - In addition, INFOD WG addresses some of the requirements of DAIS GGF WG, but does not overlap with it.
+The distinction between synchronous and asynchronous access is clearly outlined. - It is also necessary to resolve the issue of overlap with the proposal that was submitted in the face-face meeting of OGSA GGF WG on February 10, 2004 in San Diego.
+The co-chairs of INFOD believe that that the INFOD WG may very well consume that work. - The scope of the INFOD WG clearly states that there is a need to position INFOD with respect to WS-Notification (not part of GGF).
+So overlap is not so much the issue as 'positioning': WS-Notification could provide the underlying infrastructure that INFOD could be based upon.
+So the question is, where should INFOD-related work reside, at GGF or under IEFT/W3C/OASIS?
+The co-chairs of INFOD believe that GGF is the right place, as INFOD provides a model that solves a Grid-specific problem: how do I disseminate the information in a distributed, asynchronous, efficient, scalable, reliable and real-time manner... all of these issues are Grid-related.

-1.5 5.
-Are there sufficient interest and expertise in the group's topic, with at least several people willing to expend the effort that is likely to produce significant results over time?
+1.5 Are there sufficient interest and expertise in the group's topic, with at least several people willing to expend the effort that is likely to produce significant results over time?

 How much experience do the participants collectively have in the proposed area of work?
 How committed are the participating individuals?
 An attendance list or an email subscriber list is a very weak indication of commitment; a list of people who have attended multiple teleconferences is somewhat better; a list of individuals who have committed to specific tasks, or who have made non-trivial time commitments, is much better.
 Additional evidence could include statements from organizations stating that they will dedicate resources (people) to participate in the group, and statements from participants expressing their personal, compelling need for the output of the group.
-Can you, the chair, commit to at least 4 hours per week to run this group? (please address this question directly).
+Can you, the chair, commit to at least 4 hours per week to run this group?
+(Please address this question directly).

-From a database perspective, the cochairs clearly feel that the coverage is more than adequate.
-For others, like files, as mentioned earlier, expertise exists in the academia and industrial and user communities so the cochairs are aware that their tasks include gathering the appropriate interest and having people dedicated to implementing solutions based on the proposed model.
-From a cochair perspective, yes, there is dedication to this work.
-Actually, if you look at the amount of time already spent on the 'Grid Data Distribution' work, it is clear that dedication has already been demonstrated, and continues to be, by proposing the BoF.
+From a database perspective, the co-chairs clearly feel that the coverage is more than adequate.
+For others, like files, as mentioned earlier, expertise exists in the academia and industrial and user communities so the co-chairs are aware that their tasks include gathering the appropriate interest and having people dedicated to implementing solutions based on the proposed model.

+From a co-chair perspective, yes, there is dedication to this work.
+Actually, if you look at the amount of time already spent on the 'Grid Data Distribution' work, it is clear that dedication has already been demonstrated, and continues to be.